-Claim: A teenage girl named Asha Degree is missing from her North Carolina home.
+A girl named Asha Degree disappeared from her North Carolina home on 14 February 2000.

 No effort will go unnoticed and everything you can do will be appreciated.
 Just imagine if one of your family members was missing and you had no clue as to where they were and why they left.
 Well that’s what my family is going through right now.